 And how do you account for public performance royalties and synchs?

 It’s really a puzzle to be honest.
 And again, it depends.
 For example, I know and have worked with many of the best publishing analysts, who are excel spreadsheet Harry Potter wizards.
-Furthermore these analysts have all kinds of comparable data and deep tools at their fingertips to evaluate song value.
-For our purposes here and the question, “how much do songwriters make” - we’re just going to take a ballpark reading.
+Furthermore, these analysts have all kinds of comparable data and deep tools at their fingertips to evaluate song value.
+For our purposes here and the question, “how much do songwriters make” – we’re just going to take a ballpark reading.

-A general rule of thumb (and this is wide guidance) is that a big global hit could have $5-10 Million Dollars of royalties attached to it.
+A general music industry rule of thumb (and this is wide guidance) is that a big global hit could have $5-10 Million Dollars of royalties attached to it.
 And that’s like within a 5 year window (royalties generally fall off a cliff after 5 years).

-On the other hand, if a song is a REAL hit and continues to get perennial radio play, listened to, synched, downloaded, playlisted, listened to - and COVERED! (yes, people are making covers or sampling it) … then, all of that compounds further.
+On the other hand, if a song is a REAL copyright and continues to get perennial radio play, listened to, synched, downloaded, playlisted, listened to – and COVERED! (yes, people are making covers or sampling it) … then, all of that compounds further.
 This is why some publishing companies are paying 15X + times the annual net publishers share (NPS) to purchase these hit assets.

 But in the above example.
-I would say you could take $136,000, multiply it by a low, medium and high estimate - and you might have a valuation.
-And look - I am not an analyst here - at all.
-But I’ve done hundreds of publishing deals where I had to analyze and figure out what a certain deal might be worth.
+I would say you could take $136,000, multiply it by a low, medium and high estimate – and you might have a valuation.
+And look – I am not an analyst here – at all.
+But I’ve done hundreds of music publishing company deals where I had to analyze and figure out what a certain deal might be worth.

-And remember - this is kind of like the 1st 5 years valuation picture, if I were to guess.
-After 5-6 years the hit song revenue plummets and falls off a cliff.
-But keep in mind this would be your 20% share of that song after a publisher’s share is taken off the top too.
-So hey - that’s a pretty great living, somewhere between $680,000 and $1.3 Million or more).
-And maybe - you could even buy a 1 bedroom shack in Los Angeles.
+And remember – this is kind of like the 1st 5 years valuation picture, if I were to guess.
+After 5-6 years the revenue plummets and falls off a cliff.
+But keep in mind this would be your 20% share after a publisher’s share is taken off the top too.
+So hey – that’s a pretty great living, somewhere between $680,000 and $1.3 Million or more).
+And maybe – you could even buy a 1 bedroom shack in Los Angeles.
 I kid.
 I kid.

 Now – I know what you might be thinking.